 Q fever - early

-Q fever is an infectious disease caused by bacteria that is spread by domestic and wild animals and ticks.
+Q fever is an infectious disease caused by bacteria that are spread by domestic and wild animals and ticks.

 Q fever is caused by the bacteria Coxiella burnetii, which live in domestic animals such as cattle, sheep, goats, birds, and cats.
 Some wild animals and ticks also carry these bacteria.